m-n/lazy-susan/README.md

 to use:

 1. Package local nicknames
+2. Symbol Package Markers (an alternative to local nicknames)
-2. Synonym symbols.
+3. Synonym symbols.
-3. Redefinition of constituent traits
+4. Redefinition of constituent traits
    (e.g. treat \#\\: as something other than a package separator.)
-4. Introduction of a new constituent trait: the DIGIT-SEPARATOR can be included in arbitrary places within a number without changing how the number is read.
+5. Introduction of a new constituent trait: the DIGIT-SEPARATOR can be included in arbitrary places within a number without changing how the number is read.
-5. Customizable treatment of tokens ending in a package marker, allowing the user to select one of three options:
+6. Customizable treatment of tokens ending in a package marker, allowing the user to select one of three options:
    * foo:(bar baz) reads (bar baz) with \*package\* bound to the package designated by foo.
      This is the default behavior of an (LS:RT).